snarkhunter/oofcanvas/README.md

 # OOFCanvas summary

+**NOTE:** this document is a work in progress, and is probably incomplete and incorrect in places.

 OOFCanvas is a replacement for libgnomecanvas, designed for use in OOF2, but hopefully useful elsewhere.
 OOFCanvas is based on [Cairo](https://www.cairographics.org/) and is compatible with gtk3.